rad-a/password_generator/README.md

 # Random Password Generator

 Quickly generate a strong password using this application using selected user criteria.
 No more head scratching, trying to compose a password strong enough to provide security for your data.
 This application outputs a strong password with just a few clicks.
-The live application can be found <a href="https://rad-a.github.io/password_generator" target="_blank">here</a>.
+The live application can be found [here](https://rad-a.github.io/password_generator/).

 ## User Story
 ```